 - Oversee all registration processes

 - Oversee and executive team formation related tasks

 - Liaison to prospective and registered families

-- Equipment inventory purchase and maintenance
+- Equipment inventory purchase, maintenance and distribution.

 Jobs of an Age Director

 - Act as liaison between players/parents and CCYS staff members to:

 - Recruit coaches

 - Resolve issues that may arise during the season